radeksh/starlink-monitor/README.md

 ## Grafana Dashboard

+Example K8s Configmap with ready dashboard in (grafana/dashboard.yaml)[grafana/dashboard.yaml].

-Create visualizations using these queries:
+You can also create visualizations using these queries:

 1. **Ping Drop Rate (Time Series)**
    - Query: `starlink_ping_drop_rate_current * 100`